pStrachota/AUCTIONS_SPRING_BOOT/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
- Obviously one can only learn given topic when they use it practically, that's why
+ Obviously, one can only learn given topic when they use it practically, that's why,
-    after spending some time studying spring boot, rest api and overall creating web apps, I decided to make my own project that included mentioned topics.
+    after spending some time studying spring boot, rest api and overall creating web apps, I decided to make my own project that includes mentioned topics.
-    This app mock auction websites, it enable user creating auctions and when auction type is licitation it also allow other users to take part in product bidding.
+    This app mock auction websites, it enable user to create auctions and when auction type is licitation it also allow other users to take part in product bidding.
 More details are given below.

 <p align="right">(<a href="#top">back to top</a>)</p>